FAQs about Endovenous Ablation for Varicose Veins

 Q: Are there any concerns related to closing off a vein?

 A: Whether through endovenous radiofrequency ablation, sclerotherapy, or microsurgery, vein closure does not present medical concern.
 When a vein closes, circulation naturally redirects to a healthy vein.
 There are two systems of veins in the legs, superficial and deep.
 Numerous pathways exist between the two.
 Therefore, circulation can redirect from the superficial venous system to the deeper system as needed to maintain proper blood flow.

 Q: What is the recovery time after endovenous radiofrequency ablation?

 A: Generally, patients are encouraged to walk right after their procedure.
 Daily walking facilitates good circulation and can gradually increase into more strenuous exercise as desired by the patient.
 Usually, after three weeks, weight training, running, and other more intense physical activity can be resumed.
 For the first several weeks after treatment, mild bruising and discomfort may be noticed.
 However, the prominence of the treated vein will be noticeably decreased within a week.

 Do you have questions about how to treat varicose veins?
-Call (855) 803-MIVC (6482) to schedule a consultation in our Laurel or Baltimore office.
+Call (855) 803-MIVC (6482) to schedule a consultation in our Laurel office.

 Posted in: Varicose Veins